RichardHarwood/Understanding-pore-space-at-the-root-soil-interface/README.md

 * add in results based on full scale analysis
 * add in links to model we used along with training data (and images to test on)

+Notes:
+  Even with an a100 (rented from google colab enteprise) we could only train the model at scale =0.8 To do the pore analysis we need to reduce the models to scale = 0.2 Cloud computing seems like the best way to finsih the analysis at scale=1

 # Understanding pore space at the root soil interface in soil
 ## Authors: [Richard Harwood](https://richardharwood.github.io./) and [Devin A. Rippner](https://functionalsoilhealth.com/)